-Hydrophytes can define as the aquatic plant bodies living freely, entirely or partially submerged in the different aqueous environments.
-These kinds of plant bodies adapt themselves to survive in an aquatic ecosystem by modifying their leaves, stems and roots and by the modifications in their cellular components.
+Hydrophytes refer to the aquatic plant bodies that live freely, entirely or partially submerged in different aqueous environments.
+They are the plant bodies that adapt themselves to survive in an aquatic ecosystem by modifying their leaves, stems and roots due to the modifications in their cellular components.

 The hydrophyte plants can live in diverse habitats like marine, lentic and lotic water sources.
-Hydrophyte is a term originated from a Greek language ‘Hudor’ which means ‘water’ and ‘Phyton’ which means ‘plant’.
-Thus, it is basically a water plant which includes Lotus, Vallisneria, and Hydrilla and other aquatic plant bodies.
+Hydrophyte is a term that originated from the Greek language Hudor, i.e. water and Phyton, i.e. plant.
+Thus, they are basically water plants, including Lotus, Vallisneria, Hydrilla, and other aquatic plant bodies.

-The hydrophyte plants undergo certain modifications to adapt itself according to the surrounding or to thrive in an aquatic environment.
+The hydrophyte plants undergo certain modifications to adapt themselves according to the surrounding or thrive in the aquatic environment.

-Cuticle: Majority of the floating hydrophytes possess a thin and waxy cuticle that facilitates effective gaseous exchange and prevents excessive transpiration.
+- Cuticle: The majority of the floating hydrophytes possess a thin and waxy cuticle, which facilitates effective gaseous exchange and prevents excessive transpiration.
 Fully submerged plants lack the presence of thin waxy cuticle but sometimes may possess a thin cuticle.

-Leaves: Fully submerged leaves consist of thin leaves, which increase the surface area to volume ratio that in turn, increases the rate of water and mineral diffusion into the plant cells.
-In few hydrophytes, the leaves turned wider and flattened for the purpose of floatation.
+- Leaves: Fully submerged leaves consist of thin leaves, which increase the surface area to volume ratio, thereby increasing the rate of water and mineral diffusion into the plant cells.
+In few hydrophytes, the leaves turned out wider and flattened for the purpose of floatation.

 Types of Hydrophyte

-Depending upon the occurrence, the hydrophytes can classify into the following forms:
+Depending upon the occurrence, the hydrophytes are typically classified into the following forms:

-These can be of two kinds, namely free-floating and rooted floating hydrophytes.
-Free-floating hydrophyte floats on the water stream and is not rooted in the soil.
-This group includes plant species like Pistia sp, Eicchornia sp, Azolla sp, Trapa sp etc. that are in direct contact with the air and water.
+They can be of two kinds, namely free-floating and rooted floating hydrophytes.
+Free-floating hydrophyte floats on the water stream, and they are not rooted in the soil.
+This group includes plant species like Pistia sp, Eicchornia sp, Azolla sp, Trapa sp etc., that are in direct contact with the air and water.

-Rooted floating hydrophytes are partly submerged in the water, where the leaves and shoots float on the water surface and the roots attached to the muddy substrate.
-Its includes plant bodies like Nymphaea, Marsilea, and Lotus etc.
+Rooted floating hydrophytes are partly submerged in the water, where the leaves and shoots float on the water surface, and the roots are attached to the muddy substrate.
+It includes plant bodies like Nymphaea, Marsilea, and Lotus etc.

-It also refers as “Amphibious hydrophytes” that grows in shallow water.
+Emergent or amphibious hydrophytes grow in shallow water.
 In some plant species, the roots, stems and leaves are submerged in the water.
-This particular group of a plant can thrive in both aquatic ( like buttercup, typha etc.) and terrestrial habitat (like skunk cabbage, Alisma etc.).
+This particular group of plants can thrive in aquatic ( like buttercup, typha etc.) and terrestrial habitats (like skunk cabbage, Alisma etc.).

 The submerged parts of emergent hydrophytes show hydrophytic characteristics, whereas the aerial parts show mesophilic features.
 It includes plant bodies like Typha sp, Sagittaria sp, Ranunculus sp etc.

-Hydrophyte plants play a significant role in stabilization of shoreline, in the removal of nitrogen, phosphorus and other toxic water pollutants, weed control etc. These also function as the producers for the aquatic organisms like fish, tadpole, insect larvae etc. It also traps sediments and limits erosion.
+Hydrophyte plants play a significant role in the stabilization of shoreline, in the removal of nitrogen, phosphorus and other toxic water pollutants, weed control etc. They also function as the producers for aquatic organisms like fish, tadpole, insect larvae etc. It also traps sediments and limits erosion.